 Competitors may infringe or otherwise violate our patents, the patents of our licensors or our other intellectual property rights.
 To counter infringement or unauthorized use, we may be required to file legal claims, which can be expensive and time-consuming.
 In addition, in an infringement proceeding, a court may decide that a patent of ours or our licensors is not valid, or is unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that such patents do not cover the technology in question.
 An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated or interpreted narrowly and could put our patent applications at risk of not issuing.
 The initiation of a claim against a third-party may also cause the third-party to bring counter claims against us such as claims asserting that our patents are invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, non-enablement or lack of statutory subject matter.
-Grounds for a nunenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant material information from the USPTO, or made a materially misleading statement, during prosecution.
-Third parties may also raise similar validity claims before the USPTO in post-grant proceedings outside the United States, or open outside the context of litigation.
+Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant material information from the USPTO, or made a materially misleading statement, during prosecution.
+Third parties may also raise similar validity claims before the USPTO in post-grant proceedings such as inter partes review, or post-grant review, or oppositions or similar proceedings outside the United States, in parallel with litigation or even outside the context of litigation.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
-We cannot be certain that there is no invaliding prior art, of which we and the patent examiner were unaware during prosecution.
-For the patents and patent applications that we have licensed, we may have limited or no right to participate in the defense of any licensed patents against
+We cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
+For the patents and patent applications that we have licensed, we may have limited or no right to participate in the defense of any licensed patents against challenge by a thirdparty.
+If a defendant were to prevail on a legal assertion of invalidity or unenforceability, we would lose at least part, and perhaps all, of any future patent protection on our current or future product candidates.
+Such a loss of patent protection could harm our business.